It’s high time to learn how to grill fish and seafood—and our best recipes for grilled fish, shrimp, and more will get

 Grilling season is synonymous with summer, but really, in most climates you can grill outside all year, even if there’s a little snow on the ground.
 Many of us tend to focus on burgers, brats, and kebabs when cooking alfresco, but the brave and daring may go for fish and seafood.
 Marine proteins have a reputation as being especially tough to get right on the grill, easily falling apart and turning bone dry, so it’s understandable why so many people categorically shy away from cooking them that way.
 But with a little know how and practice, fish and seafood can also be among the most rewarding grill items to make.

-Just make sure you start off with a clean, well-oiled grate, a thin, nimble spatula for easy flipping, and high heat so that it will cook quickly before losing its natural juices.
+thin, nimble spatula for easy flipping; and high heat so that it will cook quickly before losing its natural juices.
 It also helps not to prod and poke it too much: stay calm and just let it do its thing.
 If you want a citrus flavor, you can place a fillet on a bed of lemon or lime slices to keep it from sticking on the grill too.

 We’ve got a number of seafood recipes for the grill that will show you how it’s done (and a whole guide dedicated to shellfish in particular).
 Whether you’re fancying salmon or a whole wriggling octopus, these 18 recipes are sure to break you out of any burgers ‘n brats rut.